-Homeless households which meet one of the following criteria: - Households referred by the local continuum of Care Housing Assessment and Resource Agency (HARA), Housing Access of Washtenaw County - Homeless households that the AAHC has contracts with local service providers to provide services to these households. - Under a joint grant, multiple service providers will provide supportive services for households with a persistent housing crises or homeless, who also are high utilizers of crisis health services - AAHC will ensure a total of 40 such families are housed through a combination of public housing, project-based vouchers managed by the AAHC and housing choice vouchers. - Tenants qualifying under the MSHDA's Medicaid Super Utilizer/Homeless Frequent Emergency Department Users with Care Needs will be referred through MSHDA's data match system using HMIS and Medicaid systems.
+Homeless households which meet one of the following criteria:

+- 1.A.
+Households referred by the local continuum of Care Housing Assessment and Resource Agency (HARA), Housing Access of Washtenaw County - 4-i.
+Homeless households that the AAHC has contracts with local service providers to provide services to these households. - 2-ii.
+Under a joint grant, multiple service providers will provide supportive services for households with a persistent housing crises or homeless, who also are high utilizers of crisis health services - 4.• AAHC will ensure a total of 40 such families are housed through a combination of public housing, project-based vouchers managed by the AAHC and housing choice vouchers. - 2.B.
+Tenants qualifying under the MSHDA's Medicaid Super Utilizer/Homeless Frequent Emergency Department Users with Care Needs will be referred through MSHDA's data match system using HMIS and Medicaid systems.
 Names of qualifying households will be provided quarterly to Avalon, as Lead Agency.
 Avalon will reach out to these households.
-All tenants filling units targeted to this population will come from this MSHDA-provided list. • Involuntary Displacement - o In the case of a Federally declared disaster, the PHA reserves the right for its Executive Director to suspend its preference system for whatever duration the Executive Director feels is appropriate and to admit victims of the disaster to the program instead of those who would be normally admitted. - Any other provisions of this policy can also be suspended during the emergency at the discretion of the Executive Director so long as the provision suspended does not violate a law.
-If regulatory waivers are necessary, they shall be promptly requested of the HUD Assistant Secretary for Public and Indian Housing.
-Formatted Formatted: Right: 0", Space After: 6 pt, Line spacing: single, Bulleted + Level: 2 + Aligned at: 1.75" + Tab after: 2" + Indent at: 2", Tab stops: Not at 2.08" Formatted: Not Expanded by / Condensed by Formatted: List Paragraph, Right: 0", Space After: 6 pt, Bulleted + Level: 2 + Aligned at: 1.75" + Tab after: 2" + Indent at: 2" Formatted Formatted: List Paragraph, Right: 0", Space After: 6 pt, Bulleted + Level: 2 + Aligned at: 1.75" + Tab after: 2" + Indent at: 2" Formatted The PHA will offer a reserves the right for its Executive Director to suspend its preference to any family that has been terminated from its HCV program due to insufficient program funding.
-The PHA will offer a preference to any family that was previously issued a voucher, but whose voucher was recalled due to insufficient program funding.
-Homeless system for families / high risk of homeless families which meet the following eriteria: Families referred by CSS Under a joint grant, multiple service providers will provide supportive services for households with a persistent housing crises or homeless, who also are high utilizers of crisis health services - The PHA will ensure up to 40 such families are housed in public housing at any given time. - AAHC will ensure a total of 40 such families are housed through a combination of public housing units and housing choice youchers. - Families that have been involuntarily displaced due to a fire, natural disaster, domestic violence or any other reason that are Washtenaw County residents, Public Housing residents or residents in any other affordable housing program administered by the Ann Arbor Housing Commission of AAHC public housing or projected-based voucher programs. - Open waitlist as a preference for homeless households that the AAHC has contracts with local service providers to provide services to these households.
+All tenants filling units targeted to this population will come from this MSHDA-provided list. - 3.C.
+Involuntary Displacement - In the case of a Federally declared disaster, the PHA reserves the right for its Executive Director to suspend its preference system for whatever duration the Executive Director feels is appropriate and to admit victims of the disaster to the program instead of those who would be normally admitted. - 2-ii.
+Any other provisions of this policy can also be suspended during the emergency at the discretion of the Executive Director so long as the provision suspended does not violate a law.
+If regulatory waivers are necessary, they shall be promptly requested of the HUD Assistant Secretary for Public and Indian Housing. - iii.
+The PHA reserves the right for its Executive Director to suspend its preference system for families that have been involuntarily displaced due to a fire, natural disaster, domestic violence or any other reason that are residents of AAHC public housing or projected based voucher programs.